Arvindlavania/search-replacer/README.md

 4. Create iam user and configure aws cli with `aws configure`

-5. Please clone the source code and IDE
+5. Please clone the source code in IDE

 6. To build app, use sam build